 The circumstances surrounding Tupac Shakur's death have been the subject of endless speculation.
 As he and Suge Knight were leaving the MGM Grand, Tupac was involved in an altercation with a young black man.
 One theory points the finger at this unidentified youth.
 Another portrays the shooting as a product of the East Coast - West Coast rapper rivalry.
 Some think that Suge Knight, responding to Tupac's stated intention to leave the Death Row label, ordered the hit himself, while others believe that Sean "Puffy" Combs and The Notorious B.I.G. were behind the assassination.

 "If we really are saying rap is an art form, then we got to be true to it and be more responsible for our lyrics.
 If you see everybody dying because of what you saying, it don't matter that you didn't make them die, it just matters that you didn't save them." ~ Tupac Shakur

 Maybe we'll never know what really happened that night and why.
 What we do know is that a great talent was snuffed out, a brilliant career extinguished.
-Several albums of Tupac's music have been released posthumously and, hardly forgotten, he remains one of the biggest names in rap.
+Five albums have been released since his death, all of which have been certified Platinum.

 Having sold over 75 million records worldwide, Tupac is one of the best-selling artists of all time.
 In 2010, he was added to the Library of Congress' National Recording Registry and, in 2017, he was inducted into the Rock and Roll Hall of Fame in his first year of eligibility.
 Rolling Stone has included him in the list of the 100 Greatest Artists of All Time.